sandhyaparna/Data-Science/Decision Tree/Overview.md

 CART - Gini Index (Binnary splitting of Continuous var) CHAID - (Multiway splitting of Continuous var)

+## Splitting Criteria
+Gini Index
+Chi-square

+####Information Gain
+Info Gain is the difference between entropy of 'Root node' and 'Decision node'.
+Entropy for each node is the degree of homogenity i.e. if a node  is completely homogeneous, its entropy is 0; if a node or var equally divided between say for example
+A,B or C then it is 1.
+Split happens when Info gain is high.
+ENTROPY -  If the sample is completely homogeneous the entropy is zero and if the sample is equally divided it has entropy of one.
+Split is based on the variable with least entropy
+     Entropy using freq table of 1 attribute - i refers to the number of outcomes E(S) = Σ - p(i)*log(p(i))
+     Entropy using freq table of 2 attributes
+         E(T,X) = Σ P(c)E(c)
+INFORMATION GAIN (Decrease in Entropy) - The information gain is based on the decrease in entropy after a dataset is split on an attribute.Constructing a decision tree is all about finding attribute that returns the highest information gain (i.e., the most homogeneous branches).
+         Gain(T,X) = Entropy(T) - Entropy(T,X)

 ## Binning
 Binning of Continuous variables is performed to avoid binary splitting <br/>